Tips for finding European fish and seafood buyers

 Make sure that the images and logo on your social media profile(s) match your company website so you create one unified image that people start to recognise as your company.

-Apart from LinkedIn, other social media platforms to consider are Twitter (although Twitter is more widely used in other countries, not so much by European buyers) and Instagram (though this medium is mostly relevant if you are producing retail-ready products).
+Besides LinkedIn, other social media platforms to consider are Twitter, which is more widely used in other countries, although not so much by European buyers.
+Instagram is also an option, especially if you are producing retail-ready products.

 If you are thinking about starting up your company, it is better first to invest your money in a website, supported by company profiles on free social media channels, than to start immediately with paid online advertising.
 Many of the free social media channels also offer targeted paid advertisement options, in which you can choose the amount that you spend, allowing you more control over the budget.